Southeast Michigan Hayrides & Haunted Houses 2014

 - Schedule 2014: Harvest Moon Hayrides: 7-10 p.m.
 Fridays-Saturdays Oct.
 3-25

 - Cost: $8/person

 This hayride is perfect for those who don't like scary attractions or those with little kids.
 Upland Hills Farm offers a 30-minute ride, with a warm beverage and a fresh doughnut.
 After the trip, warm up by the bonfire.

 - Phone: 586-784-9710

-- Cost: Spookyland: $9.95/person; zombie paintball safari: $19.95/person; three-story haunted barn: $13.95/adults, $9.95/children; haunted hayrides: $16.95/adults, $12.95/kids; combo pack tickets can be purchased online
+- Cost: Spookyland: $9.95/person, zombie paintball safari: $19.95/person; three-story haunted barn: $13.95/adults, $9.95/kids; haunted hayrides: $16.95/adults, $12.95/kids; combo pack tickets can be purchased online